-Agenda

-• Handout 1 - Template (to be tailored to community)
+- Agenda - Handout 1 Template (to be tailored to community)

-Supporting materials (e.g., agenda, handouts, etc.) for Work Session 5 are provided at the end of this work session description.
+Supporting materials (e.g., agenda, handouts, etc.) for Work Session 4 are provided in the Appendix.

 Share any relevant updates with the larger group.
 Discuss any upcoming community engagement activities relevant to this project.